dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/duckdb_table_functions.md

 | `internal` |Whether this is an internal (built-in) or a user object.| `BOOLEAN` |

 ## duckdb_views
-The `duckdb_views()` function provides metadata about the views available in the DuckDB instance.
+The `duckdb_views()` function provides metadata about the views available in the DataMiner instance.

 | Column | Description | Type |
 |:---|:---|:---|